JosephABudd/kickzig/README.md

 1. Vendor code can be placed in «app-folder»/src/vendor/.
 1. DVUI must be cloned into «app-folder»/src/vendor/dvui/.

-### Example: Creating a framework, building and running an application
+## Example: Creating a framework, building and running an application

 The command `kickzig framework` generates the source code for a framework that is ready to run.
 The framework requires a vendored clone of David Vanderson's DVUI package.

-Note Well: Currently, dvui must be build using zig version 11.
+Nota Bene: Currently, dvui must be built using zig version 11.

 ```shell
 ＄ mkdir myapp